Uberspace/lab/source/guide_gitea.rst

 Gitea admin user
 ----------------

 We generate a safe password for the admin user.
-We use ``pwgen`` to create 1 set of 16 characters and write them into a variable to use it during the next two steps.
+We use ``pwgen`` to create one set of 16 characters and write them into a variable to use it during the next two steps.

 .. code-block:: console